Configuration

 parserCacheSize | number | 1000 | Parser LRU cache size |

-units | Record<string, string | Function> | Built-in | Custom units (merged with built-in).
+units | Record<string, string | UnitHandler> | Built-in | Custom units (merged with built-in).
 See built-in units |

-handlers | Record<string, StyleHandlerDefinition> | Built-in | Custom style handlers (replace built-in) |
+handlers | Record<string, StyleHandlerDefinition> | Built-in | Custom style handlers (replace built-in).
+See Custom Style Handlers |

 tokens | Record<string, value | stateMap> | - | Design tokens injected as :root CSS custom properties |

-replaceTokens | Record<string, string | number> | - | Parse-time token substitution (inline replacement) |
+replaceTokens | Record<string, string | number | boolean> | - | Parse-time token substitution (inline replacement). boolean is allowed for # color tokens |

 keyframes | Record<string, KeyframesSteps> | - | Global keyframes for animations |